Skip to main content Skip to main navigation Skip to search

 • Collaborative Partnership on Forests (CPF).

 Several key documents frame the deliberations of the UNFF and its members, as well as the broader IAF.
 In 2007, the UN General Assembly adopted the ‘Non-Legally Binding Instrument on All Types of Forests’, updating it to the ‘United Nations Forest Instrument’ in 2015.
 This Instrument sets out global objectives on forests, along with a framework for promoting sustainable forest management.
-It articulates a series of agreed policies and measures at the international and national levels to strengthen forest governance, technical and institutional capacity, policy and legal frameworks, forest sector investment and stakeholder participation.
+It articulates a series of agreed policies and measures at the international and national levels.
+These strengthen forest governance, technical and institutional capacity, policy and legal frameworks, forest sector investment and stakeholder participation.

 In 2017, the UN General Assembly adopted the first ever UN Strategic Plan for Forests 2017-2030.
 The Strategic Plan provides a global framework for actions at all levels to sustainably manage all types of forests, and trees outside forests, and halt deforestation and forest degradation.
-At the heart of the Strategic Plan are six Global Forest Goals and 26 associated targets to be achieved by 2030, which are voluntary and universal.
-They aim to aid progress towards the Sustainable Development Goals, the Aichi Biodiversity Targets, the Paris Agreement, and other international forest-related objectives.
-Every four years, a new ‘Quadrennial Programme of Work of the Forum’ sets out the operational and thematic priorities for upcoming UNFF sessions.
+At the heart of the Strategic Plan are six Global Forest Goals and 26 associated targets to be achieved by 2030.
+These goals support progress towards the Sustainable Development Goals, the Aichi Biodiversity Targets, the Paris Agreement, and other international forest-related objectives.

 Australia’s participation in the UNFF